Scheduled MonumentsEnglandPrehistoric standing stone 695m north-west of Showery Tor

 Prehistoric standing stone 695m north-west of Showery Tor is a scheduled monument protected by Historic England under reference 1011460.
 View the official record →

-The standing stone located 695 metres north-west of Showery Tor is a prehistoric monument situated on the moorland landscape of Cornwall.
+The standing stone located 695 metres north-west of Showery Tor in Cornwall is a prehistoric monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011460.

 Prehistoric standing stone 695m north-west of Showery Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011460.